DrakirL/DrakirL.github.io/p10/class/knight.md

 Add a +2 bonus to the damage you deal with any Martial Attack against a target within your Reach.
 <br><br>
 **Two-Weapon Fighting** <br>
-When you make an Attack using a weapon wielded in your off-hand, you add your Martial Skill as you would for your primary hand.
+When you make an Attack using a weapon wielded in your off-hand, you add your Martial Skill to the roll as you would for your primary hand.
 <br><br>
 **Great-Weapon Fighting** <br>
 When you deal damage with an Attack using a weapon wielded using both hands, you roll the Weapon Damage Dice twice and choose which result to use.
 <br><br>
-**Defence?** <br>
+**Defence/Guard?** <br>
 If you are wearing armor, add a +1 bonus to your Defence.
 <br><br>
 **Protection** <br>
 If a creature within your reach would be hit by an incoming Attack, you can use 1 Action to become the target of the attack instead, using the same roll. <br>
 You must be wielding a shield to use this action.

-### Level 1: Second Wind
+### Level 1: Second Wind/Bravery/Adrenaline Rush?
-If your current HP is no higher than half of your Maximum HP, you may at any point choose to regain HP equal to 1d10 + your Level. <br>
+You may at any point choose to regain HP equal to half of your Maximum HP. <br>
-Also end the Charmed or Frightened Conditions on yourself?
-Also curse yourself from poison/Disease? <br>
-You can use this feature even if you are Incapacitated or Dying? <br>
-You can use this feature once per Rest.
+You can use this feature once per Rest. <br>
+*Note: This feature is meant to be usable even if you are Incapacitated, so you can pick yourself up from death's door* <br>
 ### Level 1: Fighter Subclass
 You choose a Fighter Subclass and gain its Level 1 Features.

 ### Level 2: Prowess
 During combat, you gain a number of Prowess Points equal to half your level at the end of each of your turns. <br>
-After you take the Attack Action on your turn, you may spend 1 Prowess Point to regain your spent Action? <br>
+After you take the Attack Action on your turn, you may spend 1 Prowess Point to regain your spent Action. <br>
-After you spend an Action outside your turn, you may spend 1 Prowess Point to regain your spent Action?
+After you spend an Action outside your turn, you may spend 1 Prowess Point to regain 1 of the spent Actions.

-### Level 2: Improved Critical?
+### Level 2: Bold Fortune?
+Bravery?
-You score a Critical Hit if you roll a natural 19 or 20 on a Weapon Attack?
+If you would roll a natural 1 on a Weapon Attack, you may reroll it and use the new roll instead.

 ### Level 3: Subclass Feature
 You gain the Level 3 Feature of your chosen Fighter Subclass.

-### Level 4: Indomitable?
+### Level 4: Indomitable
-If you fail a Save, you can spend 1 Prowess Point to reroll it and use the new result instead.
+If you would fail a Save, you can spend 1 Prowess Point to reroll it and use the new result instead.

 ### Level 5: Subclass Feature
 You gain the Level 5 Feature of your chosen Fighter Subclass.

-### Level 6: Improved Second Wind?
-Survivor?
+### Level 6: ???
-When you use your Second Wind feature, you may also cure yourself of one disease or neutralize one poison that is affecting you? *Too boring/Too late?* <br>
+When you use your Second Wind feature, you may also cure yourself of one disease or neutralize one poison that is affecting you?
+Also end the Charmed or Frightened Conditions on yourself?
-If you have no more current HP than half of your Maximum HP, you can spend 1 Prowess Point on your turn to regain 1d10 HP? *Too early?
-Should also take Action?*

 ### Level 7: Subclass Feature
 You gain the Level 7 Feature of your chosen Fighter Subclass.

-### Level 8: ???
+### Level 8: Survivor?
-???
+If your current HP is no higher than half of your Maximum HP, you can use 1 Action on your turn and spend 1 Prowess point to regain 1d10 HP. <br>
+*Note: Still applies out of combat, so you can ALWAYS be at half health as a minimum before a fight.*

 ### Level 9: Subclass Feature
 You gain the Level 9 Feature of your chosen Fighter Subclass.

 ### Level 10: ???
-???
+When you use your *Second Wind* feature, you also regain all Prowess Points you've spent that round.

-## Fighter Subclass: Champion
+## Fighter Subclass: Paragon
 THEME: Combat is a simple sport, and you are a world class athlete.

 ### Level 1: Martial Prodigy
 Your Martial Skill is always equal to your Level + 1 (exceeding your normal limit). <br>
 Redistribute any Skill Points you've already put into it (NEEDED?
 This is a Level 1 feature after all, so maybe this is implied?).
-### Level 1: Superiority?
+### Level 1: Simply Superior
 Increase one of your Attributes by 1 (up to 10). <br>
 Gain 1 Skill Point to spend.

-### Level 3: Superiority?
+### Level 3: Simply Superior
 Increase one of your Attributes by 1 (up to 10). <br>
 You gain 1 Skill Point to spend.

-### Level 5: Superiority?
+### Level 5: Simply Superior
 Increase one of your Attributes by 1 (up to 10). <br>
 You gain 1 Skill Point to spend.

-### Level 7: Superiority?
+### Level 7: Simply Superior
 Increase one of your Attributes by 1 (up to 10). <br>
 You gain 1 Skill Point to spend.

-### Level 9: Superiority?
+### Level 9: Simply Superior
 Increase one of your Attributes by 1 (up to 10). <br>
 You gain 1 Skill Point to spend.